Knit up some new fun and bright dishcloths with this easy knit dishcloth pattern using variegated cotton yarn and a garter stitch combination!

 Between washes simply rinse with cold water and hang to dry before throwing into the next load of laundry.
 If they start to smell, or to prevent that from happening try soaking.

 To keep your dishcloths from getting that gross smell, soak them in a bucket of cold water with a cleaning solution until ready for the laundry.
+Read more about how to keep dish rags from smelling from Housewife How-To’s here.

 This pattern is super quick and easy, fold a few up and tie with a bow for a quick gift or keep them and use them.